VA FileMan V. 22.2 Programmer Manual Banner

 Database Server (DBS) API

-This procedure takes text from one of the FileMan dialog arrays (for errors, help text, or other text) or from a similarly structured local array, writes it and/or moves it into a simple local array.
+The MSG^DIALOG API takes text from one of the VA FileMan dialog arrays (for errors, help text, or other text) or from a similarly structured local array, writes it, and moves it into a simple local array.

-With the DBS calls, it becomes the job of the developer to display dialog to the end user as needed, perhaps in a GUI box or in the bottom portion of a screen-oriented form.
+With the DBS calls, it becomes the job of the developer to display dialog to the end-user as needed, perhaps in a Graphical User Interface (GUI) box or in the bottom portion of a screen-oriented form.
 The developer can also save error messages in a file.

-MSG^DIALOG is designed to make it easier for the developer to use the dialog arrays.
-The developer can use MSG^DIALOG to do simple formatting of the dialog and to either write dialog to the current device or to move the dialog to a simple local array for further processing.
+The MSG^DIALOG API is designed to make it easier for the developer to use the dialog arrays.
+The developer can use the MSG^DIALOG API to do simple formatting of the dialog and to either write dialog to the current device or to move the dialog to a simple local array for further processing.

 Format